See the Front Desk To Pick Up Supplies:

 Residence cannot accept claims from residents that the last person to leave shared accommodations (bathrooms, and/or townhouse/apartments) will ensure that all areas are in order.
 These responsibilities cannot and will not be assigned to one resident.
 All matters regarding cleanliness, room furnishings and overall condition of the living area must be in order before each resident leaves.
 It should be noted that the Department Residence will not accept claims from individuals that a particular resident is responsible unless the named student(s) accepts responsibility for the situation in a document outlining the damage/deficiency and bearing his/her signature.

-Damages to individual rooms will be assessed to room occupant(s).
+Damages to individual rooms will be assessed by room occupant(s).
 Any damages done to townhouse/apartment common areas and individual rooms will be assessed at the end of each residence term or when a student changes Residences or leaves Residence.

 Any accidental damage will be charged to the responsible individual(s).
 An example of this would be playing catch outside and accidentally breaking a window.
 If you cause accidental damage, report it immediately to the Residence Front Desk.